brittanywelsh/st-character-manager/dev_log.md

 # Dev Log for Startraveller Character Manager

+## June 31, 2015 (MIKE)
+-The 8-step plan outlined in my log from June 20, 2015 has now more or less been completed.
+The current infrastructure actually has Game generate 2 blank character objects and the user is free to switch between them and can create more.
+This current state of affairs is for testing/demonstration purposes.

+NOTE: On investigating the classes for Star Traveller I've discovered that not all classes have feat trees, further the character creation document is perhaps less informative than I might like... perhaps contacting Alistair to get some input/clarification would be helpful?

 ## June 29, 2015 (BRITTANY)
 - Added dev_log.md to separate logs from README/tasks.
 -